akhilthirunalveli/Aptiv-Certification-System/README.md

 ## Commit Message Guidelines
 - Use clear, descriptive messages (e.g., `Add: Implement audit scheduling feature`)
 - Use tags like `Add`, `Fix`, `Refactor`, `Style`, `Chore`, `Docs`, `Test`

-## License
-This project is licensed under the MIT License.

-## Acknowledgements
-- Inspired by accessibility best practices and modern web development standards.
-- Built with ❤️ by the Aptiv Certification System team.